NovitaSari04/NovitaSari04/README.md

 ### Hi there!
 I'm Novita 👋

-- 🌱 I’m currently learning Data Engineering in DigitalSkola
+- 🌱 I’m currently learning Data Engineering at DigitalSkola

 - 💬 Best way to reach me is via [LinkedIn](https://www.linkedin.com/in/novita-sari-73a310111/)